Home Debt Consolidation How to Manage Debt in Retirement

 How to pay off debt in retirement

-A good place to start when you need to pay off debt in retirement is to update your budget or create a budget if you haven’t already.
+A good place to start when you need to pay off debt in retirement is checking your account regularly, updating your budget or creating a budget if you haven’t already done so.
 Keep in mind that your lifestyle as well as your income will be changing once you retire.
-Some ways you can lower your expenses are by:

 • Downsizing your home for a more manageable mortgage, or no mortgage at all.